argoproj/argo-workflows/docs/cli/argo_node.md

-## argo set
+## argo node

-set values to zero or more workflows
+perform action on a node in a workflow

 ### Synopsis

-set values to zero or more workflows
+perform action on a node in a workflow

 ```
-argo set WORKFLOW FIELD SET_TO [flags]
+argo node ACTION WORKFLOW FLAGS [flags]
 ```

 ### Examples